 Granny Flat Setback Requirements in NSW

 Setback requirements determine where on your block the granny flat can sit.
 Getting them right is essential for CDC eligibility.
 Buildana (Lic.
-487805C) navigates setback rules across all Western Sydney councils.
+487805C) handles setback rules across all Western Sydney councils.

 Standard CDC Setbacks